Quick Start¶

 First-Time Setup

-Make sure you've added your username to the Casbin policy file before logging in, otherwise you won't have any permissions!
+Make sure your user/group is mapped in the permissions section of your values file, otherwise you won't have any permissions!

 Next Steps¶